electron-elements/send-feedback/docs/index.md

 embed a send feedback functionality quickly and as easily on electron side of code.

-You can looks at the example app by running `npm i && npm start` after cloning the repo to see how it works.
+You can look at the example app by running `npm i && npm start` after cloning the repo to see how it works.

 ## Usage